 Snyder, Howard The Hall of the Mountain King 1973

 Washburn, B., Roberts, D. Mount McKinley - The Conquest of Denali 1991

 Waterman, Jon High Alaska 1989

 Waterman, Jon Surviving Denali: Accidents 1910 - 1990

-A deposit of $4,450 per person (based on a four person party or larger) along with a McKinley Registration Form is required to secure your reservation.
-Payments may be made via MasterCard, Visa, American Express, or check.
-Final payment is due 120 days prior to the start of your program.
-We will send a payment reminder approximately three weeks before your payment is due.
+A deposit payment of $3,500 per person secures your reservation.
+Deposit payments may be made via MasterCard, Visa, e-check, check, or wire transfer.
+The balance payment is due 120 days prior to the start of your program, and we will send a payment reminder approximately three weeks before your payment is due.
+If your balance payment is not received within 120 days of the program, your reservation will be cancelled and all fees forfeited.
 Trips departing within 120 days from the reservation date must be paid in full at the time of reservation.
-Please note that credit cards are not accepted for balance payment; check or wire transfer only.
+Please note that balance payments may be made via check, e-check or wire transfer only.